Updated October 22nd, 2018.

 San Gil is a quick two and a half hours from Santander’s capital, Bucaramanga, with buses running every half hour.
 The best part is that Bucaramanga is easily accessed by all major cities.
 An overnight bus from Medellin or Santa Marta will take 10 hours and or 7 hours, or you could look for a cheap VivaColombia flight.
 Bogota direct to San Gil should take about 7 hours on a bus.

 San Gil is the perfect place to lay over for a few days between any of the big cities.
 If you’re coming to San Gil from Bogota or Medellin, carry on up to the Caribbean Coast.
 Alternatively, if you’re heading south this is the perfect pit stop before Bogota or Medellin.
-Regardless of which direction you’re moving, just make sure you relax in San Gil for a few days.
+Regardless of which direction you’re moving, just make sure you relax and enjoy the countryside of San Gil for a few days.

 By Alex Sizer of Lookwhatwedone.com